TransTitle/TransTitle/CONTRIBUTING.md

 Commit changes to `index.js` only on a `source-only`-based branch.
 Changes to any other files on a `main`-based branch.

-After you clone the repository, set up a pre-commit hook.
-(We do **not** use [pre-commit/pre-commit](https://github.com/pre-commit/pre-commit) or use a symlink, because we don't keep our pre-commit script on `source-only` branch to keep it slim.)
+After you clone the repository, set up a [pre-commit hook](https://github.com/TransTitle/TransTitle/blob/main/.git-hook-protect-index.sh).
+(We do **not** use [pre-commit/pre-commit](https://github.com/pre-commit/pre-commit) nor we use a symlink, because we don't keep our pre-commit script on `source-only` branch, in order to keep it slim.)
 Run the following on a `main`-based branch:
 ```bash
 cp .git-hook-protect-index.sh .git/hooks/pre-commit
 ```